In need of long term care?

 Wrong!
 Assisted living is not a nursing home.

-Assisted living housing is a long-term senior care option that provides personal care support services such as meals, medication management, bathing, dressing and transportation.
+Assisted living housing is a long-term life-enhancing senior care option that provides personal care support services such as meals, medication management, bathing, dressing and transportation.

-The fastest growing long-term care option for seniors is assisted living.
+This is the fastest growing long-term care option for seniorstoday.
 Assisted living facilities, with their wide range of services, provide a senior housing solution for adults who can live independently, but also require some assistance.
-For many seniors, assisted living provides just the level of care they need to better appreciate the new phase of their life.
-Assisted living has more options than ever before.
+For many seniors, assisted living provides just the level of care they need to better appreciate their new phase of their life.

 Many communities charge a basic rate that covers all services, with an additional fee for special services.
 Most assisted living communities charge a month-to-month rate, but there are also long-term options available.

 - Assisted living facilities can range in size from a small residential house for one resident up to very large facilities providing services to hundreds of residents.

-A typical assisted living facility resident would usually be a senior citizen man or a woman who does not need the intensive care of a nursing home but prefers more companionship and needs some assistance in day-to-day living.
+- A typical assisted living facility resident would usually be a senior citizen man or a woman who does not need the intensive care of a nursing home but prefers more companionship and needs some assistance in day-to-day living.

 - There is also a dining room that permits visiting with others.
 This tends to reduce isolation that elderly, disabled people may suffer when living alone and who are afraid (usually for physical reasons) to leave their homes.

-Most recently built facilities are designed with an emphasis on ease of use for disabled people.
-Bathrooms and kitchens are designed with wheelchairs and walkers in mind.
-The resident hallways and door-ways are wide enough to accommodate wheelchairs.
-The social features are beneficial to the residents.
+- Most recently built facilities are designed with an emphasis on ease of use for disabled people.